eslint/eslint/docs/src/rules/generator-star-spacing.md

 <!--FIXABLE-->

-Enforces spacing around the `*` in generator functions.

 Generators are a new type of function in ECMAScript 6 that can return multiple values over time.
 These special functions are indicated by placing an `*` after the `function` keyword.